 Like Wix from above, this free blogging site also has a drag-and-drop feature, and is centered around a WYSIWYG page builder.
 It’s very user-friendly to a brand new blogger that wants to test things out using a free platform to get familiar with blogging.

-Weebly starts out as free, but also offers premium plans to unlock more features, get your own blog name and allow more readers to your site.
+Weebly starts out as a free blog site, but also offers premium plans to unlock more features, get your own blog name and allow more readers to your site.

 Who Would Like Weebly?